bogadrian/gatsby-final/src/posts/nov-2020/how-i-got-my-dream-software-job.md

 Peter was praying God every day to give him a chance to win at the lottery.

 "Please God, help me win, please!
-If you help me win, I will keep just a little indispensable amount for me and the rest of it I will devolve to the poors!
+If you help me win, I will keep just a little indispensable amount of money for me and the rest of it I will devolve to the poors!
 Please!"

 Every day Peter said that pray for years!